dbandivlc/ui-training/README.md

 8. Run the following command in the terminal
 `vlocity packDeploy -propertyfile build_training.properties -job DataPack.yaml`

 Login to your org using your browser, you should be able to see Product2, OmniScripts, DataRaptors and Integration Procedures installed.
+Once verified, upload the `TrainingImages` into Static Resources in Salesforce.